Tello Review (2024): Why We Switched From Verizon to Tello

 Online Experience

 One of my favorite features of Tello's service is its online experience.
-When I visit Verizon's website, I'm often confused about where to go and how to access my plan information.
+When I visited Verizon's website, I was often confused about where to go and how to access my plan information.

 Why We Switched from Verizon to Tello

-Me on the other hand … I decided to make the switch from Verizon to Tello.
-After being a Verizon customer for 20+ years, this wasn't an easy decision, but after 1 month of use, I'm so happy that I did.
+After being a Verizon customer for 20+ years, this wasn't an easy decision, but after 3 years of using Tello, I'm so happy that I did.

 Here's why: